ValentinIhut/protobuf/java_client/README.md

 # Java protobuf events client

-This is a client which expose a post endpoint on a configurable http port for sending events in the following format:
+Client which expose a post endpoint on a configurable http port for sending events in the following format:
 ```
 {
 "timestamp" : 1518609008,